-These sources will be given an initial leak test by a Radiation Safety representative when they are received from the vendor.
+Commercially Obtained Sealed Sources

-Subsequent leak tests will be performed by Radiation Safety staff at required intervals.
-They require no action on the part of the user.
+- A. These sources will be given an initial leak test by a Radiation Safety representative when they are received from the vendor. - B. Subsequent leak tests will be performed by Radiation Safety staff at required intervals.
+They require no action on the part of the user. - C. No commercially obtained sealed source is to be opened or the contents removed. - D. Report immediately, to the Radiation Safety Department, all lost or deteriorating sealed sources.

-No commercially obtained sealed source is to be opened or the contents removed.
+Sources Manufactured by University or Hospital Personnel Sealed Sources If you wish to make your own sealed source,

-Report immediately to the Radiation Safety Department all lost or deteriorating sealed sources.
+- E. Notify the Radiation Safety Department to test the source for contamination or leakage immediately after it is fabricated. - F. After initial notification to the Radiation Safety Department, no further action is required unless the source is lost or a problem is found during use.
+The Radiation Safety Department will conduct the required periodic leak tests, which are the same as for a commercially manufactured source.

-9.11 UNSEALED SOURCES
+8.11 UNSEALED SOURCES